rabbitmq/rabbitmq-public-umbrella/README.md

 ======================

-To build a package, and all its dependencies, cd into the package directory and run `make`.
+To build a package, and all its dependencies, cd into the package directory under `deps` and run `make`.

-To build all releasable packages, run `make release` from this directory.
+To start RabbitMQ from a plugin directory, use `make run-broker`.
+In case of `deps/rabbit` (the server), that would run RabbitMQ without any plugins.
+To include a plugin or more, use `PLUGINS:

+    make run-broker PLUGINS='rabbitmq_management rabbitmq_consistent_hash_exchange'

-Dealing with sub repos
+Update sub repos
 ----------------------

-You can do stuff like `make up` which will update every sub repositories.
+`make up` which will update every sub repository under `deps`.